Local SEO in Belgium: dominate the search results in your region

 Tips:

-• Actively request reviews after each project.
+• Actively request reviews after every project.

-• Automate your follow-up using tools like ReviewForest or Localyser
+• Automate your follow-up using tools like ReviewForest or Localyser.

 6. Integration with voice search & zero-click

-• Long-tail keywords and natural language
+• Long-tail search terms and natural language

 • Opening hours in schema.org